jasongoodwin/the-trading-well/README.md

 Pine supports single-line comments only.
 Comments are denoted by `//`.
 They can be placed most anywhere apart from on multi-line statements.

-# Pinescript Identifiers
+# Identifiers
-Identifiers are variables that are assigned.
-They are mutable (can be re-assigned.)
+Identifiers the name referencing a function or variable.
+Identifiers are mutable (can be re-assigned.)

 ```python
 a = 1